ryan953/vscode-open-in-diffusion/README.md

 Are you a Visual Studio Code user with some repositories hosted by phabricator?
 Then this is a plugin for you!

-For the URL commands to be successful add the repository as a folder in the current vscode workspace.
+For the commands to work: add the repository as a folder in the current vscode workspace.
-Open In Diffusion works best when you've added your whole project folder as a folder in the workspace.
-If you're code is in the path `~/code/my-project` then you can add either `~/code/my-project` or all of `~/code` to the workspace.
+Open In Diffusion works best when you've added your whole project as a folder in the workspace.
+For example, if your project is `~/code/my-project` then add either `~/code/my-project` or all of `~/code` to the workspace.

 Working with multiple repositories within the same workspace is supported.

-This extension relies on reading the `.arcconfig` file thats been committed to the root of your repository.
+This extension relies on an `.arcconfig` file.
+It should be committed to the root of your repository.
+For example: `~/code/my-project/.arcconfig`.
 The config must include the fields `phabricator.uri` and `repository.callsign`:

 ```
 {